ArceusMaster0493/hkoi/README.md

 A repository to store my HKOI Judge codes.

 ### notes
-* Mxx0x refers to the Valentine's Day series which began in 2015.
+* M150x and M160x refers to the Valentine's Day series which was held in 2015 and 2016.
 All tasks are related to someone you love.
-* MxxAx refers to the April Fool's Contest series which began in 2016.
+* M17Ax refers to the April Fool's Contest series which was held in 2017.
 The tasks in the series are rather challenging.
+The answers to these tasks can be found on http://assets.hkoi.org/training2017/2017-aprilfools.pdf, but I strongly discourage you to do so.

 ### current finished projects
 * DSE Exercises (dse)